 Use the Paste Hold Position tool to place an object in the same spot on a different floor or even in a different plan.

 The Space Planning Assistant allows you to start a new floor plan by creating and arranging 2D room boxes.

 The Living Area should not be mistaken for the footprint of a house.
 Only true livable areas are included in the Living Area calculation.
 By default, exterior and hybrid room types such as Garage, Deck, and Porch are not included.
 Neither is any room labeled Open Below or Attic.

-A raised area such as a stage can be created with a polyline solid or by defining a room and raising the floor height in the Room Specification dialog.
+A raised area, such as a stage platform, can be created either with a 3D/polyline solid, or by defining a room and raising the floor height in the Room Specification dialog.